maxnystrom/together-go/SECURITY.md

 If you've found a vulnerability and

-- want to disclose it privately, please contact me via email at oss at pajari dot co
+- want to disclose it privately, please contact me via email at <oss@pajari.co>
 - otherwise, please file an issue (preferebly with a Pull Request)